If you use WP Recipe Maker and are searching for tips for how you can use the recipe plugin more effectively, this post is for you.

 How to enter ingredients in WP Recipe Maker

 The interface for ingredient information is relatively easy to use and intuitive.
 Unit measurements are in set fields and flexible (i.e., 1 can, 1/4 cup, 1 tbsp, 1 bunch).
-Ingredients links and unit conversion are equally easy to use though features of the plugin’s paid bundles.

 Here’s a helpful video that takes a closer at ingredients in WP Recipe Maker: